 Graphic design, visual communication and brand identity.

-Interior design projects for the American market.
+Interior design projects throughout the Americas.

 - Piero Lissoni